 It’s important to understand the relationship between hypertension and sleep apnea because these two conditions affect one another, and treatment for sleep apnea can lower blood pressure in people who have both.

-What Is the Relationship Between Sleep Apnea and Blood Pressure?
+The Relationship Between Sleep Apnea and Blood Pressure

 Of the two types of sleep apnea, only OSA is linked to high blood pressure.
 CSA isn’t a known cause of hypertension, but it develops in 30 to 50% of people with heart failure.